lmenou/nvim-fullwine/README.md

 # nvim-fullwine
-Neovim colorscheme in lua inspired from wine colors and supported by tree-sitter.
+Neovim colorscheme in lua inspired from the colors of Bacchus, autumn and wine.
+The colorscheme is supported by tree-sitter.

 ![fullwine](https://github.com/lmenou/nvim-fullwine/blob/master/examples/example_fullwine.png)